Energy and Momentum Spectra for Beta Decay

 From the Fermi theory of beta decay, the shape of the energy distribution for this "allowed" transition is given approximately by the expression

 The nucleus 64Cu is a good example for momentum spectra since it decays by both electron (to 64Zn) and positron emission (to 64Ni) with comparable transition energies.
-The experimental spectra below are from J. R. Reitz, Phys.
-Rev. 77, 50 (1950).
+The experimental spectra below are from Cook and Langer, Phys.
+Rev. 73, 601 (1948) with theoretical refinement by J. R. Reitz, Phys.
+Rev. 77, 10 (1950).
 This allows you to see clearly that the momentum spectrum of the positron is shifted toward higher momentum by the coulomb repulsion of the nucleus.

 From the Fermi theory of beta decay, the shape of the distributions for these "allowed" transitions is given approximately by the expression